richfitz/remake/doc/format.md

 ```

 Will load all the R code in the directory `mydirectory` and the code in `mycode.R`.
 All objects in these files will be available to `maker`, but ideally they'll just contain functions and not data.

+## Default target

+The `target_default` key is the "default target", if maker is run without a target name (similar to the way that `make` runs).
+This key is optional, but if present the target *must* be included in the targets below.
+If it is missing, but there is a target `all` within the `targets` section, then that is the default target (but `target_default` overrides this).
+If neither is present then there is no default target, and a target must be provided for `maker` to run.

 ## Targets